kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Rust's type-checking served as a robust safeguard for ensuring the integrity of production data.
 If the production system encountered any invalid values or NaNs, the Rust process would immediately detect the issue and send an error notification, helping to maintain data accuracy and reliability.

 The Rust program was deployed in a Kubernetes environment using a Helm chart.
 The chart configured a service account with the appropriate role-based access to AWS services, including S3 and Glue.
-Additionally, the Helm chart utilized a Kubernetes secret to securely manage the connection credentials for the RDS instance, ensuring secure and efficient integration with the necessary resources.
+Additionally, the Helm chart utilized a Kubernetes secret to securely manage the connection credentials for the RDS instance.

 Parquet Files on S3: